Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

 If $S = (g_0,\ldots,g_{r})$ is an elliptic tuple then its \emph{central vertex} $v_s \in \verts X$ is the vertex such all the $g_i$ are simultaneously conjugate in $\Bass(\bbX)$ into $\bbX_{v_s}$.
-We say $S$ is centered if its entries are in $\bbX_{v_s}$.
-If $S$ is centered and all its entries are simultaneously conjugate into the image of the same edge group, then we will require the \emph{centering} of $S$ to be the a conjugate in which all entries lie in the image of some common edge group and we call the \emph{variations} of a centered $S'$ to be all the tuples $(g'_0,\ldots,g' _r)$ such that where $\ell$ is a loop based at $v_s$ of length at most 4.
+We say $S$ is centred if its entries are in $\bbX_{v_s}$.
+If $S$ is centred and all its entries are simultaneously conjugate into the image of the same edge group, then we will require the \emph{centring} of $S$ to be a conjugate in which all entries lie in the image of some common edge group and we call the \emph{variations} of a centred $S'$ to be all the tuples $(g'_0,\ldots,g' _r)$ such that where $\ell$ is a loop based at $v_s$ of length at most 4.
 (See Lemma \ref{lem:conj-elliptic}.)

-We define the \emph{linkage configuration of $S$} to be the tuple of cyclic subgroups of free groups generated by fiber parts.
+We define the \emph{linkage configuration of $S$} to be the tuple of cyclic subgroups of free groups generated by fibre parts.

-\begin{prop} Given an elliptic tuple, it is possible to compute its centering and all its variations. \end{prop}
+\begin{prop} Given an elliptic tuple, it is possible to compute its centring and all its variations. \end{prop}